davidgiven/fluxengine/README.md

      bottom because there are components that stick out on the other side and the bottom needs to go flush against the drive.)

-  3. **If you're using pins:** solder you 17-way pins to either side of the board, from 0.2 to 3.0 inclusive.
+  3. **If you're using pins:** solder your 17-way pins to either side of the board, from 0.2 to 3.0 inclusive.

+  4. Optional: solder the ends of your floppy drive power supply cable to any convenient VDD and GND pins on the board.
+Remember to check the polarity.

 And you're done!